razaqultegar/panda-robots/README.md

 5. The theme can now be activated from the administrator.
 Select the `Appearance` tab, then open the theme catalog, find the theme, and click the `Activate link`.

-## 🤝 Contributing

-We welcome all contributions.
-You can submit any ideas as pull requests or as issues, have a good time! :)

 ## 📃 License

 The project is released under the GNU General Public License v2.0, see the [LICENCE](https://github.com/seatonjiang/kratos/blob/main/LICENSE) file for details.